-Hydrocelectomy is surgery that is done to remove or repair a hydrocele.
-A hydrocele is a fluid-filled sac surrounding a testicle that causes swelling in the scrotum (the pouch that holds the testicles).
-Hydroceles can be scary because you can see them and because they are in a sensitive part of the body.
-They are usually painless and often improve without treatment.
-However, you should discuss any abnormality in the scrotum with a doctor right away as it could be a more serious problem.
+Hydroceles can be scary because you can see them and they’re in a sensitive part of your body.
+They’re usually painless and sometimes improve without treatment.
+However, you should discuss any abnormality in your scrotum with your healthcare provider right away.
+It could be a sign of a more serious problem.

 What happens during a hydrocelectomy?

 Your healthcare provider will place you under general anesthesia to keep you comfortable.

 Once you’re asleep, your healthcare provider will make a small incision (cut) in your scrotum or groin near your scrotum.

 If you have a communicating hydrocele, your healthcare provider will close the opening (communication) between your processus vaginalis and your scrotum.